SmitalBhoir/CakeShop.github.io/README.md

 I'm glad to share that I have completed the task E-commerce Website or Online shopping Website under the Internship of Webdevelopment in the the Infopillar Solution.

-Technologies Used: Html5, CSS, Saas, Bootstrap & Jquery
+Technologies Used: Html5, CSS, Sass, Bootstrap & Jquery